 In all these fields there are prominent voices arguing that the measures, or the actions and practices of competing individuals, are corrupted.
 Consider the following examples:

-What binds all these diverse corruption claims together is Goodhart’s Law.
+What binds all these diverse corruption claims together is proxy failure.
 In all these cases, the proxy measures become targets for the competing individuals (or groups).
 And in all these cases authoritative voices are claiming that competition is having adverse effects, supporting their claims with substantial, often cringe-worthy, evidence (see below).
 However, raising the topic in any specific context can quickly lead to heated discussions.
 Often the crucial questions remain: ‘Are the proxy measures really corrupted? or How corrupted are they? and Is there any way to counteract corruption?’
 Trying to answer these questions is extremely important and notoriously difficult.
-This site attempts to draw together the many different disciplinary perspectives, ranging from information/complexity theory via psychology to economics and sociology.
+This site attempts to draw together numerous different disciplinary perspectives, ranging from information/complexity theory via psychology to economics and sociology.
 Importantly, every aspect I discuss derives from the central conjecture stated above.
 The driving insight is, that when we try to optimize something in a complex environment, we get Goodhart’s Law.
-How and why this is, has been to my knowledge only recently begun to be described in the relatively young field of Artificial Intelligence research.
+How and why this is remains unclear.

 I believe the resulting theory of corruption in competitive systems will allow us to understand the underlying mechanisms, interpret the evidence and make testable predictions.
 It will allow us to investigate when and how proxy measures get corrupted and what we might do against it.